Myelofibrosis may occur on its own because of certain gene mutations, or it may occur as a result of other blood disorders.

 Bone marrow biopsy

 Anemia and the misshapen, immature red blood cells seen in blood samples viewed under a microscope, suggest myelofibrosis.
 However, a bone marrow biopsy Bone Marrow Examination Red blood cells, most white blood cells, and platelets are produced in the bone marrow, the soft fatty tissue inside bone cavities.
 Sometimes a sample of bone marrow must be examined to determine... read more is needed to confirm the diagnosis.
-Tests for the JAK2, CALR, or MPL mutations are done.
-Sometimes other tests are needed to distinguish whether other blood disorders are also present such as chronic myeloid leukemia Chronic Myeloid Leukemia (CML) Chronic myeloid leukemia is a slowly progressing disease in which cells that normally would develop into neutrophils, basophils, eosinophils, and monocytes become cancerous (see also Overview... read more (CML) or mastocytosis Mastocytosis Mastocytosis is an uncommon abnormal accumulation of mast cells in the skin and sometimes in various other parts of the body.
-People may have itchy spots and bumps, flushing, digestive upset... read more .
+Tests for the JAK2, CALR, and MPL gene mutations are done.
+Sometimes other tests are needed to distinguish whether other blood disorders such as chronic myeloid leukemia Chronic Myeloid Leukemia (CML) Chronic myeloid leukemia is a slowly progressing disease in which cells that normally would develop into the types of white blood cells called neutrophils, basophils, eosinophils, and monocytes... read more (CML) are also present.

 Prognosis of Myelofibrosis